-This cowboy steak recipe is essentially a grilled rib eye that benefits from an exceptional spice rub that’s laced with ground coffee and tossed on the grill.
+This cowboy steak is essentially a grilled ribeye that benefits from a truly exceptional and simple spice rub made with ground coffee and tossed on the grill.
 One of our most favorite steak recipes.

-- 1. Prepare a charcoal grill to 500°F (260°C).
+- Preheat a charcoal grill to 500°F (260°C).
 Prepare it for indirect grilling by situating the coals on only one side of the grill, leaving the other side empty.
 A little before you're ready to grill, toss the wood on the coals.

-- 2. Season the steaks liberally with the coffee rub.
-Place the steaks directly over the heat and grill for 4 1/2 minutes on each side.
-If you prefer your steak rare, they'll be perfectly done at this point.If you prefer your steak medium-rare, after cooking on each side for 4 1/2 minutes, move the steaks over the indirect heat, away from the coals, close the grill lid, and cook for 2 more minutes.
-For medium, do as you would for medium-rare, but then flip the steak, close the grill lid, and cook for 2 more minutes.)
+- Place the steaks directly over the heat and grill for 4 1/2 minutes on each side.
+If you prefer your steak rare, they'll be perfectly done at this point.If you prefer your steak medium-rare, after cooking on each side for 4 1/2 minutes, move the steaks over indirect heat, away from the coals, close the grill lid, and cook for 2 more minutes.
+If you prefer your steak medium, do as you would for medium-rare, but then flip the steak, close the grill lid, and cook for 2 more minutes.

-- 3. Let the steak rest on a cutting board for at least 10 minutes prior to serving to guests.
+- Let the steaks rest on a cutting board for at least 10 minutes prior to serving to guests.
 Use your most gracious thank you when accolades come your way.Humbleness optional.